Do you want to help people?

-Want to work alongside the most current technological advances in cancer treatment?
+Do you want to work with the most current technology in cancer treatment?

 - Apply Now

 - University Catalog - Radiation Technology Program

 About the Bachelor of Science in Radiation Therapy Program at LLU

 The Bachelor of Science in Radiation therapy program consists of two entry tracks:

 Track 1: ARRT registered applicants – This is a 21-month long ( 7 quarter) program aimed at radiographers interested in further training in a radiological science.
 The program starts in the fall quarter, and students must have all pre-requisite courses in addition to ARRT registry.